 Morning meetings are valuable chunks of time to learn about our students.
 They provide a safe space for kids to share honestly with the group.

-7. Morning meetings build conversation skills.
+7. Classroom meetings build conversation skills.

 The structure of meetings provides opportunities to speak and listen.
-Speaking orally in front of a group and listening to others share ideas develop important conversation skills.
+Speaking orally in front of a group and listening to others share ideas develop essential conversation skills.

-What is Morning Meeting?
+What is a Morning Meeting?

 Necessary Elements of Any Morning Meeting